srmadscience/voltdb-task-and-migrate-demo/README.md

 ### ReportLocation

-This takes a position report for a drone and updates the database.
+[ReportLocation](https://github.com/srmadscience/voltdb-task-and-migrate-demo/blob/master/src/taskmigratedemo/ReportLocation.java) takes a position report for a drone and updates the database.
 It also:

 * Checks to see if the drone is too close to an important_location.
-* MIGRATES any extra drone_location records
+* [MIGRATES](https://docs.voltdb.com/UsingVoltDB/sqlref_migrate.php) any extra drone_location records

 This is called repeatedly from the demo's client program.

 ### FindStaleDroneReports

-This finds any drones that have failed to report for too long a time period and writes a message to missing_drone_stats.
+[FindStaleDroneReports](https://github.com/srmadscience/voltdb-task-and-migrate-demo/blob/master/src/taskmigratedemo/FindStaleDroneReports.java) finds any drones that have failed to report for too long a time period and writes a message to missing_drone_stats.
 It also updates the drone record to prevent duplicate reports.
+FindStaleDroneReports is run as a [TASK](https://docs.voltdb.com/UsingVoltDB/ddlref_createtask.php) every 250 milliseconds

 ## Installation and setup